takezoe/play2-hands-on/content/play2.6-scalikejdbc3.2/introduction.md

 ---
-title: Play 2.6 + ScalikeJDBC 3.2 Hands-on
+title: Play 2.6 and ScalikeJDBC 3.2 Hands-on
 aliases: ["play2.6-scalikejdbc3.2/"]
 ---

 ## What's this?

-This is a hands-on training material to know how you can create a simple web application using Play2 + ScalikeJDBC.
+This is a hands-on training for learning how you can create a simple web application using Play2 and ScalikeJDBC.

 The goal of this training is: